A sledgehammer to crack a nut

-Sledgehammers are large iron hammers which were first used in England in the 15th century.
-These weren't tools to hammer sledges - the little ice trolleys with runners that the young Citizen Kane was so fond of.
-'Sledge' was the original name of this form of hammer; so 'sledgehammer' is something of a tautology.
+Sledgehammers are large iron hammers that were first used in England in the 15th century.
+These weren't tools to hammer sledges, the little ice trolleys with runners that the young Citizen Kane was so fond of.
+'Sledge' was the original name of this form of hammer, so 'sledgehammer' is something of a tautology.
 'Sledging' has recently reappeared as a verb form in the previously refined and gentle world of cricket, where it means the browbeating and harassment of the batsman by the fielders.

 "Don't worry over little ills of life.
 It is like taking a sledge hammer to kill a fly."